nickconnelly10/muscadine.box/defi-site/README.md

 To deploy the Muscadine DeFi Dashboard (`app.muscadine.box`) to Vercel:

 1. **Project Root:**
-   - Set the project root to `app-site` in your Vercel dashboard (not the monorepo root).
+   - Set the project root to `defi-site` in your Vercel dashboard (not the monorepo root).

 2. **Build Command:**
    - Use: `npm run build`